enPlace/leetcode_solutions/valid_parentheses/README.md

 For a string like ([)], we would get to the closing bracket ")" first.
 Our stack would at that point be: "([".
-Because ")" doesnt match the closing braket at the top of the stack ("[",), it would be an invalid string.
+Because ")" doesnt match the closing braket at the top of the stack, "([)]" would be an invalid string.

 The other instance that the string would be invalid would be in the case where there were more opening brackets than closing brackets.
 After iterating through